anders-kolstad/aggregationPathways/README.md

-# when-to-scale
+# Aggregation pathways
-A repo for a manuscript exploring the consequences of different spatial gernealisation workflows for ecosystem condition indicators
+A repo for a manuscript exploring the consequences of different spatial generalisation workflows for ecosystem condition indicators